FrostyX/infra-docs/docs/sysadmin-guide/sops/mbs.rst

 These are grouped and limited in two ways:

-- First, there is a global NUM_CONSECUTIVE_BUILDS config option that controls how many koji builds the MBS is allowed to have open at any time.
+- First, there is a global NUM_CONCURRENT_BUILDS config option that controls how many koji builds the MBS is allowed to have open at any time.
 It serves as a throttle.
 - Second, a given module specify that it's components should have a certain